mrpickleapp/ray_tracer_v2/README.md

 Output settings can be tweaked within the fully resizeable window in order to balance performance with image quality.
 Several anti-aliasing levels are offered.
 A high-quality render of the current scene can be exported while the simulation is running.

+Camera can be moved in three dimensions with the WASDQE keys, and can be re-orientated in two axes with the arrow keys.
+Field of view (ie zooming in and out) can be adjusted with the R and F keys.

 Support for multi-threading ensures helps keep the engine running at a reasonable speed.

 For more information on the process, please see this blog post: https://medium.com/@www.seymour/coding-a-3d-ray-tracing-graphics-engine-using-python-and-c-part-2-9b53bcb6fb1b